bylheart/fwlite/README.md

 ##Quick Start

 FW-Lite is Portable Software.
-You can set your own GoAgent APPID and other parent proxys in the main configuration file **userconf.ini**.
+You can set your own GoAgent APPID and other parent proxys in the main configuration file `userconf.ini`.

-Set your browser's proxy settings to *http://127.0.0.1:8118*, enjoy.
+Set your browser's proxy setting to `http://127.0.0.1:8118`, enjoy.

-For Windows, run FW_Lite.exe
+For Windows, run `FW_Lite.exe`

-For Linux and Mac, run FW_Lite.pyw
+For Linux and Mac, run `FW_Lite.pyw`

 requirements under openSUSE: